 Cherished for its abundance of mesmerising landscapes, turquoise oceans, exotic jungles, luxe accommodation, and unique culture, it’s no secret why Bali makes for the perfect honeymoon destination.
 Ready to escape to paradise?
 We’ve got you sorted with the ultimate 12-day Bali honeymoon itinerary that will ensure you see the best of this stunning island — including some top spots for a little R&R.

-So, you’ve landed on the Island of the Gods, what now?
-We suggest easing into your 12-day Bali honeymoon or romantic holiday in beautiful Sanur, just a half-hour drive from the airport.
-It’s hard to go past Maya Sanur as your first port of call: a gorgeous seaside resort boasting a range of dining options, including the chance to indulge in a private rooftop dinner (so romantic).
+So, you’ve landed on the Island of the Gods — now what?
+We suggest easing into your 12-day Bali honeymoon or romantic holiday in the beautiful seaside town of Sanur, just a half-hour drive from the airport.

-Related article: Your first time?
-Check out our first-timers guide to Bali
+Related article: Will this be your first time to Bali?
+Check out our first-timers guide to Bali .

 · The Sanur Night Market, located on the town’s main road, offers epic street food at super affordable prices!
 Don’t miss the pisang goreng (a local fried banana dish) for dessert.